Also see Edge Metal.

 5. Standards: ANSI/SPRI/FM 4435/ES-1 "Wind Design Standard for Edge Systems Used with Low Slope Roofing Systems" (2011) can be seen on the Metal-Era website.

 6. Standards: The NRCA explains ANSI/SPRI ES-1 and certification of sheet metal shop fabricators on this page: Shop-Fabricated Edge Metal Testing.
-A list of authorized US fabricators can be seen on this page: Authorized Fabricators for NRCA's ANSI/SPRI ES-1 Certification.
+A list of authorized US fabricators can be seen on this page: NRCA's ITS Certification for Compliance with ANSI/SPRI ES-1.

 7. Technical: "Architectural Fascia and Coping Wind Tests Report" is a SMACNA Technical Resources Bulletin from 2017 that describes wind uplift testing on custom-fabricated fascia and coping architectural elements constructed in accordance with the SMACNA’s Architectural Sheet Metal Manual.
 It tells you the maximum sustained load, in pounds, that various types of properly-installed edge metal could withstand before failing.